Suncoast Business Forum – CEO Interview Dr. Sandra Braham

 Michaela

-Michaela Age: 11 Years Old YFA – 104420563 Michaela is a bright, energetic biracial girl who enjoys the simple joys in life, like indulging in sweet treats and exploring new subjects at school.
+Michaela Age: 11 Years Old YFA – 104420563 Thank you for your interest in adopting a child with moderate to severe therapeutic or medical needs featured on the Gulf Coast JFCS Heart Gallery.
+Michaela is a bright, energetic biracial girl who enjoys the simple joys in life, like indulging in sweet treats and exploring new subjects at school.
 She is a curious learner who takes pride in her education and enjoys staying engaged in the classroom.
 She even attends book club!
 Michaela especially loves art and can’t resist glitter glue and hands-on creativity.
 Michaela’s Heart Art piece, titled Pastry Collage, perfectly reflects her cheerful personality and love of desserts.
 She enjoyed working with vibrant colors and a variety of materials, including layered scrapbook paper, clay, and ribbon.
 Her artwork features many delicious desserts and was inspired by one of her favorite activities: going out for ice cream with her guardian ad litem, especially to places where she can sample different flavors.
 In her free time, Michaela loves watching TV, scrolling through TikTok, playing Roblox on her tablet, listening to music, and taking peaceful walks outdoors.
 She is also discovering new interests, such as hair and makeup, and hopes to start gymnastics classes.
 Michaela has already begun thinking about her future and would love to work at Zaxby’s as soon as she turns 14.
 Michaela benefits from a supportive environment that encourages her to express herself and navigate her emotions in a positive way.
 She is looking for a loving family where she can be the only child and receive the care and attention she needs.
-Michaela has shared that she would prefer to be adopted by a single mother or a two-mom family.
-She thrives in a structured, patient, and understanding home where she...
+Michaela has shared that she would prefer...

 Gulf Coast JFCS Partners with National Network to Support Federal Workers Now Navigating Private Sector